 Classification and definitions of classes of dangerous goods

-1. Substances, including mixtures and solutions, and articles are assigned to one of nine classes according to the hazard or the most predominant of the hazards they pose in transport.
-Some of the classes are divided into divisions, e.g., Class 1, while others are not e.g., Class 3.
+1. To accommodate the large number of dangerous goods and the consistent, rapid development of new substances, the different descriptions used to identify them and the different emergency response measures needed depending on their hazards, the TDG Sub-Committee developed tests and criteria to determine which substances could be identified as dangerous goods in transport.
+Instead of trying to regulate each possible good individually, the TDG Sub-Committee devised a system of nine classes keeping in mind the chemical and physical characteristics of the substances, the type of containment to be used, and the response procedures that would be most appropriate in the event of an accidental release.

+2. To give an idea of the expanding number of substances, consider the CAS registry.
 The Chemical Abstracts Service (CAS), based in the United States of America, issues unique numbers to unique substances.
-The number of unique CAS numbers can be taken as an estimate of the number of unique substances that have been produced.
-The registry maintained by CAS currently identifies more than 158 million unique organic and inorganic substances.
-It is updated with around 15 000 additional new substances daily.
-However, not all CAS registered chemicals have physical or chemical characteristics that would make them goods classified as dangerous for transport.
+In 2020, the registry maintained by CAS identified more than 169 million unique organic and inorganic substances and was being continually updated with around 15 000 additional new substances daily.
+Note, however, that not all CAS registered chemicals have physical or chemical characteristics that would make them goods classified as dangerous for transport.
+Furthermore, not all goods which would be considered as dangerous for transport are included in this registry, for instance articles.

-2. To accommodate the large number of dangerous goods and the consistent, rapid development of new substances, the different descriptions used to identify them and the different emergency response measures needed depending on their hazards, the TDG Sub-Committee developed tests and criteria to determine which substances could be identified as dangerous goods in transport.
-The TDG Sub-Committee devised a system of nine classes keeping in mind the type of containment to be used, the chemical and physical characteristics of the substances and response procedures that would be most appropriate in the event of an accidental release.
-Goods considered to be dangerous for transport are listed in the Model Regulations and assigned a name (called a “Proper Shipping Name”) and a four-digit UN number.
-According to its chemical and physical characteristics, each entry is, in addition, assigned to a class and a packing group (when appropriate).
+3. Goods considered to be dangerous for transport are listed in the Dangerous Goods List (see chapter 3.1) and assigned a name (called a “Proper Shipping Name”) and a four-digit UN number.
+Entries in the Dangerous Goods List may cover specific goods or groups of goods.
+According to the hazard or the most predominant of the hazards it poses in transport, each entry is, in addition, assigned to a class and a packing group (when appropriate).
+Some of the classes are divided into divisions, e.g., Class 1, while others are not e.g., Class 3.
 The nine classes are:

 Class 1 Explosives